-Waste Type / Stream Description / Characteristics Estimated Amount of Waste a Potential Environmental Effects Waste Management / Handling Scrap/Bulk Metal Any scrap metal, removed metal infrastructure, exposed pipes, bridge/culvert materials. ~30 tonnes Could cause human and environmental health impacts if not removed.
-Haul to an approved waste facility outside of the NWT for recycling or disposal.
-Contaminated Soil Soil containing residual materials released during past operations (i.e., known contamination at PM-1) or spilled onto the ground during abandonment activities.
-Material could include gasoline, diesel, aviation fuel, hydraulic fluid, engine oil, or antifreeze. ~1,300 m Could cause human and environmental health impacts if not removed.
-Thermal treatment system at PM-1.
-Should the onsite treatment be unsuccessful, the contaminated soil will be hauled for disposal at an appropriate facility outside of the NWT.
-Contaminated Snow/Water Snow or water contaminated with spilled material such as gasoline, diesel, aviation fuel, hydraulic fluid, engine oil, or antifreeze.
+Waste Type / Stream Description / Characteristics Estimated Amount of Waste ^a Potential Environmental Effects Waste Management / Handling Contaminated Snow/Water Snow or water contaminated with spilled material such as gasoline, diesel, aviation fuel, hydraulic fluid, engine oil, or antifreeze.
 Unknown Could cause human and environmental health impacts if not immediately removed.
 Potential impacts to aquatic species and water quality.
 Transport to a licenced and approved waste facility outside of the NWT.
-Small amounts of contaminated snow or water can be handled by the ETC system at PM-1.
-Contaminated Sorbent Material Absorbent pads containing soaked- up spilled material, which could include gasoline, diesel, aviation fuel, hydraulic fluid, engine oil, or antifreeze.
+Small amounts (<100 litres) of contaminated snow or water can be handled by the ETC system at PM-1.
+The treatment process is designed to evaporate and incinerate; thus the ETC system does not generate liquid effluent.
+The ETC was not designed to handle large volumes of water; large water volumes will reduce the efficiency of the ETC system.
+If large volumes of contaminated water are encountered, it will be pumped into portable tanks and hauled off-site to a disposal facility.
+Contaminated Sorbent Material Absorbent pads containing soaked-up spilled material, which could include gasoline, diesel, aviation fuel, hydraulic fluid, engine oil, or antifreeze.
 Unknown Could cause human and environmental health impacts if not removed from spill location.
 Animals could be attracted to the scent of spilled material.
-Haul away for disposal at a licenced and approved landfill facility outside of the NWT.
-Sewage/Greywater Sewage and wash water generated from campsites.
-1,100,000 L If not treated, can cause illness due to fecal coliforms and other bacteria, biological hazard.
+Securely stored on site and hauled away for disposal at Secure Energy - Northern Rockies Landfill in BC (Appendix D).
+Alternatively, sorbent pads can also be hauled to KBL Environmental Ltd. (KBL) in Yellowknife.
+Sewage/Greywater Sewage and wash water generated from the North work camp site (refer to Section 1.4 above for details). ~1,100,000 L If not treated, can cause illness due to fecal coliforms and other bacteria, biological hazard.
 All sewage and greywater will be picked up by the Hamlet of Fort Liard, per the agreements in Appendix D.